JeffersonGibin/concurrency-py/README.md

 For the new settings to work, run:

-`docker-compose down` : stop applications `docker-compose up --build` : start applications and re-build containers
+- `docker-compose up --build` : start applications and re-build containers

 ## Additional Information